Fermi Surface Variation of Ce 4f-electrons in Hybridization Controlled Heavy-Fermion Systems: Results and Discussion

-For a detailed study of Ce 4$f$-FSs, we plot the superimposed FS contours of CeCoGe$_{1.2}$Si$_{0.8}$ and CeCoSi$_{2}$ as shown in figure 3(a).
+Figure 3(a) is the plot of the superimposed FS contours of CeCoGe$_{1.2}$Si$_{0.8}$ and CeCoSi$_{2}$.
 It is clearly observed that the hole-like Ce 4$f$-FS of CeCoGe$_{1.2}$Si$_{0.8}$ is larger than that of CeCoSi$_{2}$.
-This reveals that the hole-like Ce 4$f$-FS shrinks with increasing the hybridization strength.
-On the other hand, in LDA band calculation the size of FSs of both samples is almost same; specifically, the FS of CeCoGe$_{2}$ is a little smaller than that of CeCoSi$_{2}$, exhibiting an opposite tendency to the results of ARPES.
-This indicates that the LDA band calculation is not sufficient to explain the FS variation in the different hybridization strength, even though it well reproduce the overall FS shape \cite{Zwic92,Shim07}; this is another evidence why LDA calculation is usually considered not to properly treat the strong correlation effects of Ce 4$f$-electrons.
-In heavy-fermion systems, the hybridization of the strongly correlated Ce 4$f$-electrons with conduction electrons causes the separation of the spectral weight of Ce 4$f$-electrons into the coherent peak (Ce 4$f^1$) around $E_F$ and the incoherent peak (Ce 4$f^0$) around -2 eV \cite{Patt90,Gunn83}.
+This reveals that the hole-like Ce 4$f$-FS shrinks with increasing the hybridization strength; in other words, the Ce 4$f$-electrons, which participate in the FSs, increase with the hybridization strength.
+On the other hand, in LDA band calculations, the FS of CeCoGe$_{2}$ is a little smaller than that of CeCoSi$_{2}$ with almost the same size, exhibiting an opposite tendency to the results of ARPES.
+This indicates that the LDA band calculation is not sufficient to explain the observed Ce 4$f$-FS variation in the different hybridization strength and that the strong correlation effects of Ce 4$f$-electrons should be considered properly\cite{Zwic92,Shim07}.